-Alcohol, psychopharmacology, mechanisms of action, behavioral and physiological effects, alcohol use disorder; How does alcohol use vary among different cultural groups?
+POST: Discussion FORUM by THURSDAY; student responses by SUNDAY Alcohol, psychopharmacology, mechanisms of action, behavioral and physiological effects, alcohol use disorder; How does alcohol use vary among different cultural groups?
+Between different families?
+Among people at different ages?
+What do these groups?
 Between different families?
 Among people at different ages?
 What do these differences suggest about societal/legal approaches to alcohol use/abuse?; Opioids, narcotic analgesics; receptors and endogenous neuropeptides; opioids and pain; Oxycontin, Vicodin, opioid crisis; How can we balance the need to reduce suffering and pain with the abuse potential of these drugs?

-WEEK EIGHT (5/16 - 5/20): PSYCHOSTIMULANTS
+WEEK EIGHT (5/22 - 5/26): PSYCHOSTIMULANTS